Pierrepount History, Family Crest & Coats of Arms

-England by the ancestors of the Pierrepount family when they migrated to the region after the Norman Conquest in 1066.
+Pierrepount is a name that was brought to England by the ancestors of the Pierrepount family when they migrated to the region after the Norman Conquest in 1066.
 The Pierrepount family lived in Sussex.
 Their name, however, is a reference to Pierrepont, near St. Sauveur in the Cotentin, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
-CITATION[CLOSE]

 Early Origins of the Pierrepount family